lisp-mirror/ballish/MANUAL.md

 :   Purge the whole index.
 Queries will all return empty results, until new files are indexed.

 `--count`, `-c`
-:   Print the number of results.
+:   Print the number of matching files.
 Can accept `--query` and `--tags` as well.
+If used with `--grep`, print the number of grep matches.

 `--grep`, `-g`
 :   Run grep on every result.
 See GREP.